 Texas A&M University Qatar Campus

 Admissions information, including access to the online application for admission (during admission periods), is available at www.qatar.tamu.edu/admissions/graduate-admissions/.
-Additional information may be obtained by calling (+974) 4423-0135, or by visiting the Office of Research and Graduate Studies at the Engineering Building located in Education City, Doha, Qatar.
+Additional information may be obtained by calling (+974) 4423-0135, or by visiting the Office of Graduate Studies at the Engineering Building located in Education City, Doha, Qatar.
 To be considered a candidate for admission to Texas A&M at Qatar, the prospective student must formally apply by submitting all of the required documents and test scores and meeting all of the admission requirements.
 Required documents may include the following:

 - Completed application.

 - Official college/university transcripts.

 - Official test scores (GRE, TOEFL or IELTS).

 - Resume/curriculum vitae.

 - Letters of recommendation.